qiyokuu/qiyokuu.github.io/_posts/2024-06-29-Creating my own HoneyPot with T-Pot.md

 ---

 For this project, i'll be using a Virtual Private Server offered by the German cloud provider NetCup.
-You will learn how to install [T-Pot](https://github.com/telekom-security/tpotce), the all in one HoneyPot.
+You will learn how to install [T-Pot](https://github.com/telekom-security/tpotce), the all in one HoneyPot in this blog post.

 My server has the following dimensions witch are more than enough to satisfy the [system requirments](https://github.com/telekom-security/tpotce/blob/master/README.md#system-requirements):